The Mailman Inside Our Computers. Or:

-What is Simple Mail Transfer Protocol (SMTP)?
+What Is Simple Mail Transfer Protocol?

-SMTP provides a set of codes that simplify the communication of email messages between servers.
+SMTP provides a set of codes that simplify the communication of email messages between email servers (the network computer that handles email coming to you and going out).
 It's a kind of shorthand that allows a server to break up different parts of a message into categories the other server can understand.
-When you send a message out, it's turned into strings of text.
-This text is separated by code words or numbers that identify the purpose of each section.
+When you send a message out, it's turned into strings of text that are separated by the code words (or numbers) that identify the purpose of each section.

 SMTP provides those codes, and email server software is designed to understand what they mean.
 As each message travels towards its destination, it sometimes passes through a number of computers as well as their individual MTAs.
 As it does, it's briefly stored before it moves on to the next computer in the path.
 Think of it as a letter going through different hands as it winds its way to the right mailbox.

 Nothing fancy about it.

 SMTP is able to transfer only text—it isn't able to handle fonts, graphics, attachments, etc.—maybe that's why it's called simple.
 Fortunately, Multipurpose Internet Mail Extensions were created to lend a hand.
 MIME encodes all the non-text content into plain text.
 In that transformed format, SMTP is coaxed into transferring the data.

 Most of us don't know this, but our Internet Service Providers typically have a limit to the number of emails we can send out over a certain amount of time.
 Most of the time, it's limited to a set number per hour or per day.

 Each ISP relies on its SMTP to determine (and govern) the email that can be sent out by one connection.
 (It is a protocol, after all.)
 For some people who work at home or manage large mailing lists, that could be a problem.
 After they hit their limit, the ISP will simply stop sending emails.
 If they think you're a spammer, they might even shut down your account.